Ariana Grande goes full Glinda, 'Wicked' bestie Erivo does Elphaba proud in green on Oscars carpet

 How stars have dressed this awards season

-Mikey Madison, Demi Moore, Timothée Chalamet, Danielle Deadwyler, Grande and Erivo had a lot of red carpet wow momentum heading into the Oscars.
+Mikey Madison, Moore, Chalamet, Grande and Erivo had a lot of red carpet wow momentum heading into the Oscars.

 The 97th Oscars come less than two months after the devastating Los Angeles fires subdued carpet dressing for a time.
 As the city moves into rebuild mode, stars have been upping their fashion games heading into the biggest awards night of the season.